What happened at 2nd Productive4.0 Consortium Conference in Budapest?

 Last month 109 partners from 19 countries united at the 2nd Productive4.0 Consortium Conference and Workshops in Budapest to exchange experiences and plan next steps in ongoing projects.

-1st Productive 4.0 Consortium Conference took place in Athens last year focusing on requirements and planning, while this year’s summit gave a very clear overview of developed solutions.
+1st Productive 4.0 Consortium Conference took place in Athens last year focusing on requirements and planning.
+This year’s summit gave a very clear overview of developed solutions.
 We had an opportunity to see and test some of the prototypes and discuss future directions of technology development.

 During the Conference, our Chief Innovation Officer, Mateusz Bonecki, Ph.D., presented our vision of IIoT data sharing in distributed and decentralized ecosystems including data spaces and blockchains.